Riya10031/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

    ![Azure portal with a cloud shell pane](./images/24-06-25-l1-6.png)

-1. Once the Script has completed its execution, close the **cloud shell** window by clicking on the **X** which is located at the top right corner of the **cloud shell**
+1. Once the Script has completed its execution, close the **cloud shell** window by clicking on the **X**, which is located at the top right corner of the **cloud shell**

    ![](./images/24-06-25-l1-7.png)

 ## Task 2: View and start a SQL Warehouse

-In this task, you will launch the workspace and you'll view and start SQL Warehouse.
+In this task, you will launch the workspace, and you'll view and start SQL Warehouse.

 1. When the Azure Databricks workspace resource has been deployed, go to it in the Azure portal.